timothepearce/laravel-time-series-docs/docs/getting-started/available-periods.md

 ## Types of periods

-Laravel Quasar gives you access to these different types of periods:
+Laravel Time Series gives you access to these different types of periods:
 * `*`
 * `minute`
 * `hour`